remp2020/remp/Beam/README.md

 * Include tracking [JS snippet](#javascript-snippet) on your website (this will populate today's chart)
 * Push article metadata to Beam via [article tracking API](#post-apiarticlesupsert)
-* Enable *timespent* tracking within this snippet (`rempConfig.tracker.timeSpentEnabled = true`).
+* Enable *timespent* tracking within this snippet (`rempConfig.tracker.timeSpent = { "enabled": true}` ).

-Note: *Timespent* tracking will not be mandatory in the future and dashboard will be able to utilize regular pageview data instead.
-In the meantime, you need to have the *timespent* tracking enabled as it's used as source of data for number of concurrents connected to the website and also list of currently accessed articles.
+Note: *Timespent* tracking is not mandatory dashboard can utilize regular pageview data instead to calculate number of concurrents.
+If you don't plan to track timespent, please see [this Telegraf configuration options](https://github.com/remp2020/remp/blob/master/Docker/telegraf/telegraf.conf#L78) so you can switch to pageview-based concurrents instead.

 Dashboard allows you to display detail of each article with pageview-related chart containing histogram of visits split by traffic source medium (same as in the main dashboard) and also displays article-related events.